The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/AddingNewDesign.md

 implements a Single-port memory using `gf180` platform.
 This procedure  applies to any design for a given platform you choose.

-**Note**
-The commands refer to the base directory as `OpenROAD-flow-scripts/flow` as the starting point for the flow.
+**Note:** The commands refer to the base directory as `OpenROAD-flow-scripts/flow` as the starting point for the flow.

-**Step 1:** Create verilog source files directory based on the top module name.
+**Step 1:** Create the Verilog source files directory based on the top module name.

 ```
 cd designs/src